Hook of Holland: Ferry

 Hook of Holland is also the location of an international ferry terminal, from which service to eastern England has operated since 1893 except for the durations of the two World Wars.
 Currently, two routes are operated: one, a day-and-night freight and passenger service to Harwich, Essex, and the other, a night, freight-only service to North Killingholme Haven, Lincolnshire.
 The passenger ferry service is operated by Stena Line as part of the Dutchflyer rail-ferry service between Hook van Holland Haven station and Harwich International station in England, from which Greater Anglia provides service to Liverpool Street station in central London.

 A local ferry operated by RET links the Hook with the Maasvlakte part of the Port of Rotterdam.

 Motorways

 The A20 motorway begins approximately 10 kilometres east of Hook of Holland near Westerlee, heading east towards Rotterdam and Utrecht.
-It connects to the A4 heading north towards The Hague and Amsterdam 17 kilometres east of the town.
+It connects to the A4 heading north towards The Hague and Amsterdam 17 kilometres east of the village.